Vault

 It strengthens privacy, but it is not the same as zero data transfer

 A local-first architecture is an important trust signal because the portfolio itself is not centered in a remote account.
-Even so, limited anonymous analytics or crash flows may still exist.
+Even so, limited anonymous analytics flows may still exist.
 That is why 'nothing ever leaves the device' is too absolute to be accurate.

 Related guides